Iran gives Europe two more months to save nuclear deal

-DUBAI (REUTERS) - Iran's President Hassan Rouhani gave European powers another two months to save a 2015 nuclear deal on Wednesday (Sept 4), but warned that Teheran was still preparing for further significant breaches of the agreement if diplomatic efforts failed.
+DUBAI • Iran's President Hassan Rouhani gave European powers another two months to save a 2015 nuclear deal yesterday, but warned that Teheran was still preparing for further significant breaches of the agreement if diplomatic efforts failed.

-His statement came as Iranian officials appeared to give a guarded welcome to a French proposal to save the atomic pact by offering Iran about US$15 billion (S$20.79 billion) in credit lines until the end of the year if Teheran comes fully back into compliance.
+His statement came as Iranian officials appeared to give a guarded welcome to a French proposal to save the atomic pact by offering Iran about US$15 billion (S$20.8 billion) in credit lines until the end of the year - if Teheran comes fully back into compliance.

 Mr Rouhani said talks with European powers were moving forward, raising hopes of at least a pause in a diplomatic confrontation between Iran and the West that has stoked already heightened tensions across the region.